migueloldemburg/git_practice/README.md

 Creates a new branch

-> git checkout branch_name.
+> git checkout branch_name

-Switches from one branch to another.
+Switches from one branch to another

 > git merge branch_name

 Merges *branch_name* into master. *(We must be on the reciever branch)*

-> git branch -d branch_name
+> git branch -d branch_name | git branch -D branch_name *if branch_name was never merged*

 Deletes the branch specified.
-After the branch has been integrated into master, it has served its purpose and can be deleted.
+After the branch has been integrated into master, it has served its purpose and can be deleted

 ## More Commands